Georgia's 6th congressional district

 Georgia's 6th congressional district is a congressional district in the U.S. state of Georgia.
 As of 2024, it is represented by Democrat Lucy McBath.
+It is the wealthiest wealthiest congressional district in the Southeastern United States --outside of Northern Virginia-- and the 28th wealthiest in the United States, with 27.0 percent of households earning over $200,000, per a 2024 study.

 History

 Georgia's 6th congressional district has existed since the 29th Congress (1845–1847), the first Congress in which U.S. representatives were elected from districts rather than at-large.
 Georgia gained a sixth U.S. representative for the first time in the 13th Congress (1813–1815).

 Located in north-central Georgia, the district consists of some north-western suburbs of Atlanta, portions of eastern Cobb County, western and southern Fulton County, eastern Douglas County, and northern Fayette County.
 From 1965 to 1993, the 6th District covered a swath of exurban and rural territory south and west of Atlanta.
 In 1992, it moved to its present position in Atlanta's northern suburbs.

 Representatives

 The district is known for producing prominent figures in American politics, including former House Speaker and 2012 presidential candidate Newt Gingrich, former Secretary of Health and Human Services Tom Price, and former U.S. Senator Johnny Isakson.
 It was also known as a suburban Republican stronghold for much of its recent history, and the party held the seat from 1992 to 2018.
 However, Metro Atlanta's recent population growth has brought Democratic-leaning voters into the area, as evidenced by McBath's 2018 victory over Republican incumbent Karen Handel.
 The district's new boundaries have made it into a safe Democratic district.